NameMaren Nævdal Mjelde

-Highly-rated Norway captain Maren Mjelde linked up with Chelsea in January 2017, quickly becoming an integral part of the side whether playing in midfield or in the back-line.
+Highly-rated Norway captain Maren Mjelde linked up with Chelsea in January 2017 and is an integral part of the side whether playing in midfield or in the back-line.

 Mjelde made her name with Arna-Bjornar in her homeland before reaching the Women’s Champions League semi-finals with Turbine Potsdam, who also finished runners-up in the German Cup and League competitions in her first season at the club.
 She enjoyed a spell in Sweden with Gothenborg before returning to Norway to compete for Avaldsnes IL.